Clinical Problem Solving in Medicine: Interactive Medicine Cases

 This course is open to MD-PhD students at all stages of training, and may be particularly useful for MD-PhD students actively engaged in dissertation research who seek to maintain their medical knowledge base and sustain their clinical problem solving skills.
 This course complements HST 312 (Clinical Reasoning through CPCs, offered weekly) by featuring “real-time” interactive analyses of clinical cases, with discussion and decision points built into an on-line multimedia resource presenting real-time clinical data.

-The 2013-2014 Clinical Problem Solving sessions will be held on the first or second Wednesday of each month, from 12-1:30pm.
+The 2014-2015 Clinical Problem Solving sessions will be held on a Wednesday of each month, from 12-1:30pm.
 No advance preparation is required.
 LUNCH will be provided.

 If you would like to participate, please sign up through eCommons for each individual session.